Ze Frank: a show

 On February 27, 2012, Ze Frank announced that he was going to do a thrice-weekly show, that will be "same same but different" from the show.
 Similar to his other projects, Frank's new venture would be a collaboration between him and his audience.
 The new show, titled "a show" was funded by a Kickstarter campaign that raised $146,752 in eleven days.
 It debuted on April 9, 2012, with an episode titled "An Invocation for Beginnings".
 Animated dreams (short animations built around audio submitted by viewers of 'a show') were a regular weekly feature.
 Eight months later, with the release of the "Body Karaoke" episode on November 30, 2012, "a show" and its related collaborative efforts, including "projects" and "missions" went on unannounced hiatus.
 No official announcement has been made regarding the status of "a show" or whether series production would resume.

 On January 12 and 13, 2013, Frank hosted a public participatory showcase event at the Santa Cruz Museum of Art and History in Santa Cruz, California, entitled "Ze Frank Weekend", featuring hands-on workshops and activities, exhibits related to "a show", and the results of collaborative "projects" and "missions" developed between April and November of the previous year.

 The show continued to run on the YouTube channel "zefrankenfriends" until November 2013.

 True Facts

 In December 2012, Ze Frank released a video titled "True Facts About Baby Echidnas" that featured footage of echidnas and a voiceover by Frank including facts and reactions to the video footage, which has been viewed over 10 million times.
 Frank later released other videos in the series focusing on animals including "True Facts About the Octopus" which has been viewed over 13 million times, and one video which instead focused on actor Morgan Freeman titled "True Facts About Morgan Freeman" which was viewed over 12 million times.
-After a hiatus spanning over 3 years, Ze Frank continued the "True Facts" series with an episode titled "True Facts about the Frogfish" on April 24, 2018, and has maintained regular uploads in the series since.
+After a hiatus spanning over 3 years, Ze Frank continued the "True Facts" series with an episode titled "True Facts about the Frogfish" on April 24, 2018, and maintained regular uploads in the series afterwards.